Muthyala Theophilus

 In 1948, G. R. Lorne of Kakinada wrote a well-researched biography replete with footnotes on M. Theophilus.
-In one of the chapters, Lorne highlights the personal prayer and devotional life of Theophilus who seemed to take much interest in reading titles on St. Francis of Assissi, St. Francis de Sales, Sadhu Sundar Singh and other devotional reading material.
+In one of the chapters, Lorne highlights the personal prayer and devotional life of Theophilus who seemed to take much interest in reading titles on St. Francis of Assisi, St. Francis de Sales, Sadhu Sundar Singh and other devotional reading material.
 Lorne wrote that Theophilus had much concern for the clergy seeing them as servants of Christ.

 Writings

 In 1993, the Board of Theological Education of the Senate of Serampore College during the incumbency of H. S. Wilson commissioned vernacular bibliography lists to be prepared for which the Church Historian, Ravela Joseph with the assistance of Suneel Bhanu took the onus to prepare a comprehensive list of original Christian writings in Telugu language in which one of the writings of M. Theophilus was also listed.